-1. Proposed orders shall be submitted at the time of filing the petition.

-2. If a self-addressed, pre-paid envelope is submitted with the proposed order, the Probate Clerk will return a file endorsed copy by mail.

-3. If a conformed copy is desired, additional copies must be submitted.

-4. Parties requesting that the Clerk's Office mail them conformed copies of their filings must provide a self-addressed stamped envelope of proper size and with sufficient postage.

-5. If no envelope is provided, the conformed copy will be placed in the Will Call cabinet in the Clerk's Office in Room 113 for a maximum of sixty (60) days.

-6. If the postage or the envelope provided is insufficient to mail the entire conformed copy, only the face copy of the pleading will be mailed and the conformed copy will be placed in the Will Call cabinet for a maximum of sixty (60) days.
+- 1. Proposed orders shall be submitted at the time of filing the petition. - 2.
+If submitted via mail, drop box, or in person: the Probate Clerk will return a file endorsed copy by mail if a self-addressed, pre-paid envelope is submitted with the proposed order. - 3.
+If submitted via mail, drop box, or in person, and a conformed copy is desired, additional copies must be submitted. - 4.
+If submitted via mail, drop box, or in person, and it is requested that the Clerk's Office mail back conformed copies of their filings, a self-addressed stamped envelope of proper size and with sufficient postage must be provided. - 5.
+If no envelope is provided, the conformed copy will be placed in the Will Call cabinet in the Clerk's Office in Room 113 for a maximum of sixty (60) days. - 6.
+If the postage or the envelope provided is insufficient to mail the entire conformed copy, only the face copy of the pleading will be mailed and the conformed copy will be placed in the Will Call cabinet for a maximum of sixty (60) days.

-D. Hearings and Tentative Rulings.
+D. Tentative Rulings.